yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

   ```

 ### Step 2-8: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
- - Since the requirement has a dangling `node` link, the current case should be split into following two cases:
+ - Since the requirement has a dangling `node` link, the current case should be split into following four cases:
-  - Case 1: There is no such node => the goal holds because `wfs-allRQHaveND(S)` reduces to false.
+  - Case 1*: There is no such node => the goal holds because `wfs-allRQHaveND(S)` reduces to false.
   - Case 2: There is such a node.

-### Step 2-2: Split the current case for a rule into cases where the condition of the rule does or does not hold.
- - Since R08 is unconditional, this step is ignored.

-### Step 2-3: Split the current case into cases where predicate final does or does not hold in the next state.
- - The next state after applying R08 is not final because we know a waiting dependsOn requirement has an parent node which is not started.

-### Step 2-4: Consider which rule can be applied to the next state.
- - Since there is a ready requirement in the next state, the next rule should be R02.

-### Step 2-5: Split the current case into cases which collectively cover the current case and the next state of one of the split cases matches to LHS of the current rule.
- - Since LHS of R02 requires a node corresponding to the requirement is created, the current case should be split into following three cases:
-  - Case 2-1: The node corresponding to the requirement is initial => the goal holds because `inv-ifNDInitialThenRQUnboundReady(S)` reduces to false.
+   - Case 2-1*: The node corresponding to the requirement is initial => the goal holds because `inv-ifNDInitialThenRQUnboundReady(S)` reduces to false.
-  - Case 2-2: The node corresponding to the requirement is created => the goal holds because `cont(SS)` reduces to true because R02 is available to the next state.
+   - Case 2-2*: The node corresponding to the requirement is created => the goal holds because `cont(SS)` reduces to true because R02 is available to the next state.
-  - Case 2-3: The node corresponding to the requirement is started => the goal holds because `inv-ifNDStartedThenRQReady(S)` reduces to false.
+   - Case 2-3*: The node corresponding to the requirement is started => the goal holds because `inv-ifNDStartedThenRQReady(S)` reduces to false.

 ## Proof of Condition (2) for R09 (Proof-contcont-R09.cafe)
 ### Step 2-1: Begin with the cases each of which matches to LHS of each rule.